sloppycoder/sample-api-svc/README.md

 ```

 ### Test with Redhat Code Ready container (4.2.4)
-Follow the minikube step until step mvn build step, at this point the image should be build and exist in local storage.
+Follow the Minikube step until step mvn build step, at this point the image should be build and exist in local storage.
 Then proceed to push the same image to docker.io.
 This step is just a workaround to sidestep the need to setup another registory in Code Ready.
 These steps should be rewritten to not rely on external docker registry.

 ```shell script